 Asia and the Pacific

-Open Access in Asia Pacific started in the form of subject gateways, informal collections of articles on web pages and directories.
+Open Access in Asia and the Pacific started in the form of subject gateways, informal collections of articles on web pages and directories.
 Subsequently the region witnessed the transition to Open Access journals and full text repositories and digital libraries.
-Research departments, institutions and universities and coordinating bodies of higher learning are the major contributors to Open Access though some dedicated OA publishers have also contributed.
+Research departments, institutions & universities and coordinating bodies of higher learning are the major contributors to Open Access though some dedicated OA publishers have also contributed.
 The region as a whole has seen rapid industrial advance with governments investing significantly in R&D. Such investment has shown a direct bearing on scientific productivity and reporting though not directly or always in Open Access journals.
+For example, the Global Innovation index (GII) report, 2014 shows that the Democratic Republic of Korea holds wolrd's first rank in terms of Gross Expenditures on Research and Innovation (GERD) in 2011; Singapore, China, Malaysia, India and Hong Kong also rank among the top 50.
 The potential of publishing as shown in citation index for the region can be harnessed into Open Access publishing.

-The major facilitators of OA are content creators such as journals editors in domains (Medicine in Nepal and India) and information professionals and librarians as in the case of Sri Lanka and India.
-As is often the case there are no dedicated staff establishing and managing technology and content in OA journal platforms or repositories.
+The major facilitators of OA are content creators such as journal editors in the domain of Medicine in Nepal and India and information professionals and librarians as in the case of Sri Lanka and India.
+As is often the case, there is still a lack of dedicated staff establishing and managing technology and content in OA journal platforms or repositories.
 Some professional academies such as Indian Academy of Sciences, academics and library and information science professionals have taken an interest in hosting and managing OA services.
-Technical and advisory support online fore such as Digital Library Research Group (http://drtc.isibang.ac.in/dlrg); with members from 14 countries) and Greenstone Support Asia forum (http://greenstonesupport.iimk.ac.in/) have successfully built active communities that discuss and solve technical problems in implementation of OSS based repositories.
+Online technical and advisory support such as the Digital Library Research Group (http://drtc.isibang.ac.in/dlrg); with members from 14 countries) and Greenstone Support Asia forum (http://greenstonesupport.iimk.ac.in/) have successfully built active communities that discuss and solve technical problems in implementation of OSS based repositories.

 Many countries in Asia pacific have adopted advanced ICT applications in providing information services.
 Improved Internet connectivity and cheaper storage media in the recent years are facilitators to hosting repository services.
-Availability of Open Source Software for building repositories and content management has proved another booster for Open Access.
-Another major factor is tech savvy professionals in mid level in Asia especially in India, China, Japan, Singapore, Australia and many others.
+Availability of Open Source Software for building repositories and content management has proven to be another booster for Open Access.
+Another major factor is the availability of skilled human capital: tech savvy professionals in Asia especially in India, China, Japan, Singapore, Australia and many others.

 - ASEAN Foundation